pwener/sorting-algorithms/insertion/README.md

 | :---:  | :---:  | :---:  | :---: |:---:  | :---: |
 | :heavy_check_mark: | :heavy_check_mark: | :x: | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: |

-- Uses "lesser than" operator to sort.
+- Uses some conditional operator to sort.
-- Equals values should be preserve their position, so it's stable.
+- Equals values should preserve their position, so it's stable.
 - Don't calls any process recursively.
 So isn't recursive.
 - The algorithm could change the array without knowning the initial input.
 So, it's _in-place_.
 - If data continue coming, the algorithm keep working.
 So it's online!